dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 vagrant up
 ```

-This will confiure `env.sh` to point to NFS server on the guest system.
+This will configure `env.sh` to point to NFS server on the guest system.

 #### Vagrant Client (Optional)